macoto00/Frontend-Developer-Code-Lessons/README.md

 ## General info about Course
 - Online
+- Course in Czech language, Documentation in English
 - 3 days a week
 - Homeworks
 - Tell us How do you do Today